bcrant/diy-data-blog/LifeAfterSpreadsheets-PythonForProductivePeople.md

 **Three software engineering concepts that I wish I knew when I began teaching myself Python**

-1. Avoid Reinventing the Wheel
+1. Don't Reinvent the Wheel, Borrow One
 2. Throw Away Your Code (Often)
-3. Stay Out of the Weeds
+3. Keep it Simple

 ---